amhtj/autoencoder_for_cosmic_rays/README.md

-# autoencoder_for_cosmic_rays
-Reconstruction of sub-threshold events of cosmic-ray radio detectors using an autoencoder
+# Reconstruction of sub-threshold events of cosmic-ray radio detectors using an autoencoder